kathyxchen/selene/docs/source/overview/cli.md

 ##### Required parameters
 - `reference_sequence`: Path to a reference sequence FASTA file we can query to create our data samples.
     - `blacklist_regions` is an optional argument for `selene_sdk.sequences.Genome` that allows you to specify the blacklist regions for the hg19 or hg38 reference sequence.
 The lists of blacklisted intervals are provided by [Anshul Kundaje for ENCODE](https://sites.google.com/site/anshulkundaje/projects/blacklists) and support for more organisms can be included upon request.
-- `target_path`: Path to a tabix-indexed, compressed BED file (`.bed.gz`) of genomic coordinates corresponding to the measurements for genomic features/classes the model should predict.
+- `target`: Path to a tabix-indexed, compressed BED file (`.bed.gz`) of genomic coordinates corresponding to the measurements for genomic features/classes the model should predict.
 - `features`: The list of distinct features the model predicts. (`input_path` to the function-type value that loads the file of features as a list.)

 ##### Optional parameters
 - `seed`: Default is 436.
 - `validation_holdout`: Default is `[chr6, chr7]`.
 Holdout can be regional (i.e. chromosomal) or proportional.
-  * If regional, expects a list where the regions must match those specified in the first column of the tabix-indexed BED file `target_path` (which must also match the FASTA descriptions for every record in `reference_sequence`).
+  * If regional, expects a list where the regions must match those specified in the first column of the tabix-indexed BED file `target` (which must also match the FASTA descriptions for every record in `reference_sequence`).
   * If proportional, specify a percentage between (0.0, 1.0).
 Typically 0.10 or 0.20.
 - `test_holdout`: Default is `[chr8, chr9]`.
 Holdout can be regional (i.e. chromosomal) or proportional.
 See description of `validation_holdout`.
 - `sequence_length`: Default is 1000.
 Model is trained on sequences of `sequence_length`.